michael-spengler/decentralized-finance/README.md

 To provide your user interfaces in a sustainable way you might check [ens.domains](https://ens.domains).
 If you want to try it, you might check [this tutorial](https://www.youtube.com/watch?v=oA4oOY5zgU0).

 ## Blockchain based Deployments
 For Permaweb deployments you might check [argoapp.live](https://argoapp.live).
 I tested it for a vuejs frontend project.
 It works pretty straight forward already.
+If you are in general a fan of the decentralized web (dWeb), you might also check the new (2021) [IPFS browser standard](https://brave.com/brave-integrates-ipfs/).

 ## Fund Contributions
 If you see an issue in the DeFi space which you want to see solved, consider funding the solution via [gitcoin.co](https://gitcoin.co).